I am assuming that to be asking this question, you have no investments or investment plan yet.

 If you have an emergency fund and no debts (besides HECS/HELP), then:

-- If you will be using it for something specific in the next 5-7 years (car, holiday, house deposit, etc.), put it in something safe such as a fixed-term deposit or HISA.
+- If you will be using it for something specific in the next few years (car, holiday, house deposit, etc.), consider something safe such as a fixed-term deposit or HISA.
 The stock market is not a bank account.
 You need to be able to allow time for your investment to recover from the ups and downs.

 - If you can leave it in there for at least 5-7 years, you should educate yourself on investing and create a financial plan (more on this below).